RBazelais/git-social/README.md

 # Git Social
-A mock social network for developers using MongoDB, Express, React and Node
+A mock social network for developers using MongoDB, Express, React, Redux and Node